serge2020/train_project/README.md

 ## Data Model
 Descripttion of the data returned is available at the Finnish Transport Agency site [here](https://www.digitraffic.fi/rautatieliikenne/#junat)
-The *main.py* script performs ETL tasks for achieving 3N data normalization and loading it into the schema described in the trains_erd.jpg file.
+The *main.py* script performs ETL tasks for achieving 3N data normalization and loading it into the schema shown in the [trains_erd.jpg](https://github.com/serge2020/train_project/blob/master/trains_erd.jpg) file.
 Aslo, denormalized table containing all the loaded data is generated and saved to csv file.

 ## Installation

-Clone the project locally with ```bash git clone ```
+Clone the project locally with ```git clone ```

 ## Usage